sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/2200 - text-table.md

 ---
 Matches tables based on coordinates in inches and returns their collated column contents.
 Anchor on the table title, or use a negative Offset Y parameter to enable anchoring on a column heading.

+This method's advantages are:

-Use this method when other Table methods can't recognize a table.
-This method's advantage is that it's faster than other Table methods because it doesn't use table recognition.
-Its disadvantage is that it's more limited than other table methods, because it relies on line alignment in the table.
+- It's faster than other Table methods because it doesn't use table recognition.
+- It can find tables that other Table methods can't.

+Its disadvantage is that it's more limited than other table methods, because it relies on line alignment to find the table.
 For an example, see the [Examples section](doc:text-table#examples).

 [**Parameters**](doc:text-table#parameters)
 [**Examples**](doc:text-table#examples)